tytydraco/yessleep/out/My_fear_isnt_normal__its_a_curse_and_a_paradox.md

 That’s the thing, though.
 It wasn’t general; my fear was very specific.

 Ever since I can remember, I’ve been afraid of something popping out of an enclosed space at me.

+Rooms with closed doors are okay.
+Closets are *usually* fine.
+It’s the small, squared spaces that really bother me; anything that’s vaguely shaped like a box sets my fear into overdrive.

-It sounds insane, but it's the truth.
+It sounds insane, I know, but it's the truth.
 That concept has had its hand gripped tightly around my throat since day one.

-Take my first birthday party, for example.
+For an example, take my first birthday party.
 The moment my parents put a gift in front of me, which my family had wrapped for the fun it, I became inconsolable.
 I’m told I was wailing like a banshee, trying to run away on legs that barely had the coordination to walk at that point.
 My response was *so* extreme that my parents actually ended up taking me to the emergency room.
 They thought I may have been having a seizure or something.

 The doctors checked me out, but I was completely fine.
 Eventually, my parents figured out the pattern.